LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    The actual module code should be loaded prior to compilation of Logtalk that uses it.
-In particular, programmers should not expect that the module be auto-loaded (when using back-end Prolog compilers supporting an autoloading mechanism).
+In particular, programmers should not expect that the module be auto-loaded (when using backend Prolog compilers supporting an autoloading mechanism).

 Calls to module meta-predicates may require providing a missing